-Photo view tab is used for displaying individual photos as well as masks and markers on them.
+Photo view tab is used for displaying individual photos as well as masks on them.

 Photo view is visible only if any photo is opened.
-To open the photo double-click on its name on the Workspace, Ground Control, or Photos pane.
+To open a photo double-click on its name on the Workspace, Ground Control, or Photos pane.